BGP Interview Questions For Experienced CCNA and CCNP Network Engineers

 - In last the neighbor with the smallest IP address.

-What is transit AS?
+What is a transit AS?

-What is Split-horizon?
+What is split-horizon?

-What are Loop prevention mechanism in BGP?
+What is Loop prevention mechanisms in BGP?

 There are two mechanisms to prevent loops in BGP: